Skip to main content

 Keftedes (Meatballs)

-Greek-style meatballs flavored with oregano, mint, and breadcrumbs, served as mezze or main course.
-Each region has unique variations—tomato sauce, lemon, or plain with tzatziki.
+Greek meatballs seasoned with oregano, mint, and breadcrumbs, eaten as a mezze or a main.
+Regions handle them differently, in tomato sauce, with lemon, or plain alongside tzatziki.

 Allergens: